 Coming to terms with the physical and psychological changes in your body can be hard.
 Megan has years of experience and can assist by reducing the physical changes to your body whilst empowering you through a bespoke exercise plan, giving you a sense of control during a time where you have so little.
 These testimonials say it all

-The specialist oncology team are based out of Chelsea; if you would like to speak to either Megan or Gemma in confidence then please send them an email.
+This specialist service is based out of Chelsea; if you would like to speak to Megan in confidence then please send her an email.